stimulating-ai/mobile-eula/index.md

 We may also update the terms of this EULA from time to time, and your continued use of the App following such updates signifies your acceptance of the revised terms.

 ## Termination
 This EULA is effective until terminated by either party.
-You may terminate this EULA at any time by uninstalling and ceasing all use of the App.
+You may terminate this EULA at any time by uninstalling the App, ceasing all use of the App, and permanently deleting all User Content generated through the App.
+Termination by you requires that you immediately cease distributing, displaying, or otherwise making use of any User Content created under this Agreement.

-We may terminate this EULA without notice if you fail to comply with any of its terms.
+We may suspend or terminate your account and access to the App immediately, without refund, if you violate this EULA, including but not limited to breaches of the restrictions on copyright infringement or other intellectual property misuse.

-Upon termination, all rights granted to you under this EULA will cease, and you must uninstall and cease all use of the App.
+Upon termination, all rights granted to you under this EULA, including any license to use User Content, will cease.
+You must uninstall the App and delete all copies of User Content generated under this Agreement.

 ## Disclaimer of Warranties
 **THE APP IS PROVIDED "AS IS" AND "AS AVAILABLE," WITHOUT WARRANTIES OF ANY KIND, EITHER EXPRESS OR IMPLIED**, INCLUDING, BUT NOT LIMITED TO, WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE, AND NON-INFRINGEMENT.
 YOUR USE OF THE APP IS AT YOUR SOLE RISK.

+We make no representation or warranty that any content generated by the App will be free of third-party rights or legally compliant for your intended purposes.
+Even where commercial rights are granted under an active subscription, you are solely responsible for ensuring compliance with all applicable laws, regulations, and third-party rights.

 ## Limitation of Liability
 IN NO EVENT SHALL THE DEVELOPER, ITS AFFILIATES, LICENSORS, OR SUPPLIERS BE LIABLE FOR ANY INDIRECT, INCIDENTAL, CONSEQUENTIAL, SPECIAL, EXEMPLARY, OR PUNITIVE DAMAGES, INCLUDING BUT NOT LIMITED TO LOSS OF PROFITS, LOSS OF DATA, OR LOSS OF GOODWILL, ARISING OUT OF OR IN CONNECTION WITH THIS EULA OR YOUR USE OF THE APP,